onefastsnail/mimmit-koodaa-redux-track/exercises/3/README.md

 - To get an understanding of Redux on its own
 - To understand dispatching actions, reducing data, and subscribing to a store
+- To change data, we need to dispatch an action

 ## Usage